SamLynnEvans/Push_swap/README.md

 <b>The algortihm</b>

 While the aim of the project was to introduce students to complexity, the project did not actually favour algorithms with lowest complexity.
-Given that highest marks were achieved by using the least amount of commands, slower algorithms that read the data more times were favourable to algortihms optimised for speed or least passes over the numbers.
-For this reason, computationally slower processes (like finding the true median for each split in quick sort) were actually favourable to the usual form of estimation.
+Given that highest marks were achieved by using the least amount of commands, slower algorithms that read the data more times could be more precise than algortihms optimised for speed or least passes over the numbers.
+For this reason, computationally slower processes like finding the true median for each split in quick sort achieved better results.

 In my implementation, I repeatedy split stack A around the true median, putting the lower numbers onto stack B, and maintaining the higher numbers in stack A. Partitions were recorded in stack B each time this process occurred as so: